tgf101/chatapp/README.md

 # Game rules and user specfications

-users should be able to create an account or they can choose to log in as a guest
+users should be able to enter their username

 users should then be able to join a chat room

 users can send and recieve messages in real time

-users can leave the room if they want to

-users can block other people and report them

-users can have the option to customise their profile picture
+users can exit the chat

 # system requirements

-The chat app should allow real-time communication using firebase
+The chat app should allow real-time communication using WebSockets

+Username based (Requires no login)

 user authentication (login with email) should be able to store their accounts (using sql)